A Complete 5-Day Kyoto Itinerary

 Cost: 600 yen

-After having lunch we decided to take some time to go shopping on a few of the popular shopping streets.
-We decided to head to Bentendou Street due to its close proximity to the Gear Art Complex 1928 Show (the next stop on this Kyoto itinerary).
+After visiting Sanjusangendo Hall, grab lunch and then take some time to go shopping on a few of the popular shopping streets.
+We usually head to Bentendou Street, Shijo-dori, or Kurumayacho.

-One thing that we both wanted to purchase while visiting Japan was our own yukata/kimono.
-We found a store called Kyotoya NY that sold gently used clothing, yukata/kimono, and obi where we purchased yukata as gifts for family members and purchased beautiful summer yukata and kimono from a small Bentendou shop for ourselves.
-If you aren’t looking for yukata or kimono the shopping on Bentendou is still great for other souvenirs that are specific to Kyoto.
+On our first trip to Kyoto, one thing that we both wanted to purchase was our own yukata or kimono.
+We found a store called Kyotoya NY that sold gently used clothing, yukata/kimono, and obi where we purchased yukata as gifts for family members and purchased beautiful summer yukata, a kimono, and jinbei for ourselves.
+Unfortunately, that shop has since closed but other stores I recommend for kimono and yukata are Ochikochiya or Harajuku Chicago Kyoto Store for more second-hand items.
+If you aren’t looking for yukata or kimono the shopping on Bentendou is still great for other souvenirs that are specific to Kyoto!

 Some of our favorite stores to shop at:

-- 3 Coins: A chain store similar to a dollar store in the U.S. that has cute, inexpensive items for purchase.
+- 3 Coins: A chain store similar to Daiso or dollar stores in the U.S. that has cute, inexpensive items for purchase.

 - Miyawaki Baisen-an: If you want to purchase a beautiful Japanese fan, this is the place!